ZahidHasan/zahidhasan.github.io/_posts/2024-02-05-paint-your-terminal-a-colorful-guide-to-windows-terminal-customization.md

 ```
 <img src="https://raw.githubusercontent.com/ZahidHasan/zahidhasan.github.io/master/images/get-posh-themes.jpg" width="600" height="300" />

-If you get error, then create a powershell profile as follows:
+If you get error like this:

+, then create a powershell profile as follows:

 ### Configuring Terminal with oh-my-posh